Jiggins/mu-cs401-f2015/lecture-14.md

  |                  |
 </pre>

-Above matrix m is the only know one to approch shannon's limit of transmission
+Above matrix m is the only known one to approach Shannon’s limit of transmission

 A Graphical model allows us to use inference to get x